 The attitude (how far up or down the nose points) and therefore speed of the glider is controlled by the elevator, which is the control surface on the horizontal tailplane.
-This in turn is controlled by pushing and pulling on the control stick in the cockpit.
-Pushing forwards on the control stick moves the elevator downwards, lifting the tail and lowering the nose.
+This is controlled by the forward and backward movement of the control stick in the cockpit.
+Pushing the control stick forward moves the elevator downwards, lifting the tail and lowering the nose.
 This will increase the speed.
-Pulling back on the stick does the reverse - points the nose up and slows the glider down.
+Pulling back on the stick does the reverse, pointing the nose upwards and slows the glider down.

-Just like a powered plane, gliders can be turned in the air with the ailerons, which are the control surface on each of the wings.
-Moving the control stick right raises the right wing and lowers the left wing, rolling the glider to the right.
-Moving the stick left unsurprisingly does the opposite, and rolls the glider left!
+Just like a powered aircraft, gliders can be turned in the air with the ailerons, which are the control surface on each of the wings.
+Moving the control stick to the left raises the right wing and lowers the left wing, rolling the glider to the left.
+Moving the stick to the right does the opposite, and rolls the glider right.

 The last primary control is the rudder, controlled by the pilot’s feet.
-The rudder changes the direction that the glider is pointing, but isn't used to turn it.
+The rudder changes the direction that the glider is pointing on the vertical axis, called the yaw.
 Turning is achieved with the ailerons and rudder being used in combination with each other.

-Being unpowered, gliders need to get in the air somehow.
+Being un-powered, gliders need to get airborne somehow.
 There are 2 main launching methods we use, and some other methods that are used at other sites, which we may visit on an expedition.

-Perhaps the most common method of launching gliders is by winch.
-The idea is that at the opposite end of the field to the launch point, there is a large winch, with a cable running all the way back along the field to the glider.
+Perhaps the most common method of launching gliders is by winch launch.
+The idea is that at the opposite end of the airfield, there is a large winch, with a cable running all the way back along the field to the glider.
 The winch has a very powerful engine, capable of accelerating the glider from a standing start to 60mph in as little as 2 seconds!
 The glider’s wings start producing lift, and the pilot can then point the glider upwards at a 45 degree angle, rapidly gaining height.
 A winch launch can get you to 1,000ft in as little as 10 seconds on some days.
 There isn’t much in the world that will do this quicker on the right day, not even the Space Shuttle!

 After a launch to typically about 1,300ft (but sometimes over 2,000ft when it is windy), the pilot releases the cable and continues the flight from there, hopefully catching a thermal to gain even more height.

-Aerotowing allows the pilot to choose where he gets dropped off (for example, under a nice thermal!), and at what height the launch is taken to.
+The advantage of aerotowing is that it allows the pilot to choose where they get dropped off (for example, under a nice thermal!), and at what height the launch is taken to.
 They are more expensive than winch launches, and have a slower launch rate.
-Using several tow planes at once can achieve a decent enough launch rate though, with most competitions being launched using this method.
+Using several tow planes at once can achieve a good launch rate though, with most competitions using this launch method.

 Other Launching Methods